swahareddy/swahareddy.github.io/about.md

 ![](images\tejaswa_casual.jpg){: style="float: right;margin-left:85px" width="20%" }
 Hi, I am Tejaswa Gavankar. <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I work in the technology division of Credit Suisse, a major global financial firm.

-With regard to my professional skills, I would call myself an E-shaped technologist.
-I code in python, primarily for back end of big data and Google cloud.
+With regard to my [professional skills](#technical-skills), I would call myself an E-shaped technologist.
+I code in python, primarily for back end in Big Data and Google cloud solutions.
 I am good at exploring new technologies for greenfield projects and scaling them from PoC to production.

 I love working with people as much as I love technology.
 I have played a significant part in Credit Suisse India's Branding and Collaboration workstreams.
 I have organised the firm's partnerships with major events like Pune Agile UnConference and Grace Hooper Celebration.
 I've also organised events that have reached over 5000 employees.

+I graduated in Computer Engineering from the College of Engineering Pune in 2018.
+I have been brought up in a military family and have lived in multiple cities before moving out to college.

 I'm always upto [something fun](/blogs) outside work.
 Over the last year I have been seriously engaged with [educational non-profits](/blogs/iteach1+2.html) and I also do some other [projects](/projects) to stay sharp.